-The license between us and Hepalink provides for certain milestone payments based on net sales of RVX-208 in the licensed territories.
-The annual sales milestones range from 500 million renminbi ("RMB") to 10 billion RMB (US\$72 million to US\$1.4 billion, incorporating the period end spot exchange rate), with Resverlogix being eligible to receive sales-based milestone payments from Hepalink ranging from US\$5 million to US\$90 million.
-In addition, Hepalink shall pay a royalty of 6% of annual net sales of RVX-208 in the licensed territories.
-Hepalink will be responsible for all clinical and development costs in the Territories, including a patient population that is expected to be included in the Company's Phase 3 BETonMACE trial.
+The license between us and Hepalink provides for certain milestone payments based on net sales of RVX-208 in the Territories.
+The annual sales milestones range from 500 million renminbi ("RMB") to 10 billion RMB (US\$73 million to US\$1.5 billion, incorporating the period end spot exchange rate), with Resverlogix being eligible to receive sales-based milestone payments from Hepalink ranging from US\$5 million to US\$90 million.
+In addition, Hepalink shall pay a royalty of 6% of annual net sales of RVX-208 in the Territories.
+The royalty is subject to an adjustment mechanism that may reduce the royalty rate to a minimum of 4% in the event that certain annual sales milestones are achieved and applicable regulatory authorities in the Territories reduce the approved selling price of RVX-208.
+Hepalink will be responsible for all clinical and development costs in the Territories, including a patient population that was included in the Company's Phase 3 BETonMACE trial.
 We are contractually obligated to pay a fee to the financial advisor involved with the transaction equal to 3.5% on the first \$10.0 million of payments, if any, received from Hepalink pursuant to the license, and 2.5% on amounts above \$10.0 million, up to a maximum of \$1.0 million of fees.
-As at January 31, 2019, these potential payments do not satisfy the criteria for recognition as a liability.
+As at July 31, 2019, these potential payments do not satisfy the criteria for recognition as a liability.

 On October 23, 2017, we entered into a Right of First Refusal Agreement with Hepalink USA Inc. (Hepalink USA), a subsidiary of Hepalink.
 Under the Agreement, Hepalink USA was granted a right of first refusal in connection with the licensing of the right to develop, manufacture, and commercialize pharmaceutical products containing RVX-208 (apabetalone) in the United States until April 15, 2019.
 Hepalink USA paid CAD\$8.0 million to us in consideration for the right of first refusal granted (the "Fee").
-If Resverlogix and Hepalink USA enter into a license agreement with respect to the US Licensing Rights, the Fee shall be credited against any payment obligations of Hepalink USA thereunder.
-Otherwise, the Fee is refundable, in whole or in part, upon termination of the Agreement.
-The Agreement may be terminated by either party.
-The amount received is being recorded as Unearned Licensing Rights Fee until credited against payments due from Hepalink USA under a license agreement, or until the Fee is no longer refundable.
+Pursuant to the Agreement, if Resverlogix and Hepalink USA entered into a license agreement with respect to the US Licensing Rights, the Fee would have been credited against any payment obligations of Hepalink USA thereunder.
+Otherwise, the Fee was refundable, in whole or in part, until termination of the Agreement.
+The Unearned Licensing Rights Fee was recognized as a current liability from the commencement of the Agreement until the April 15, 2019 termination date (at which time it was no longer refundable), and at which time the Fee was considered earned, and recorded as other income.

 On January 8, 2018, we entered into a licensing agreement with Medison Pharma Ltd. Under the terms of the agreement, Medison has the exclusive rights to distribute and market apabetalone in Israel.
 Resverlogix is eligible to receive from Medison, ascending double digit royalties based on future net sales of the product in the licensed territory.
-If certain sales milestones are reached total royalty payments are estimated to potentially reach in excess of US\$100 million over the entire patent life in the licensed territory.
 Medison will be responsible for all regulatory, sales and marketing costs for apabetalone in the licensed territory.